vitar/3sf/src/SDLC-Framework/100-theory/145-sdlc-stage-release-dimensions.md

 | **“Rollback failed.”** | Plan untested or absent. | Simulate rollback in lower environments and automate recovery. |
 | **“Post-release issues damage trust.”** | Lack of validation and incident transparency. | Create shared incident process and visible metrics. |

+A common hidden risk is release heroics — dependency on a few experts to ‘save’ the deployment.
+Sustainable maturity eliminates heroes by institutionalizing reliability.

 ## Measuring Release Health

 | **Signal** | **Description** |